espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 Signature Block Format
 ----------------------

-The bootloader and application images are padded to the next 4096 byte boundary, thus the signature has a flash sector of its own.
-The signature is calculated over all bytes in the image including the padding bytes.
+The signature block starts on a 4KB aligned boundary and has a flash sector of its own.
+The signature is calculated over all bytes in the image including the padding bytes (:ref:`secure_padding`).

 The content of each signature block is shown in the following table: